qluanl/OverleafBibTexAide/README.md

 2. Click on "Installed Userscripts."
 3. Open our script.
 4. Modify the variables `shortcutAutoComplete` and `shortcutBibtexSearch` according to the long comments in the script.
+5. Refresh the overleaf page to active your modifications.

 ## Known Bugs